mcaliman/mcaliman.github.io/_posts/en/java/2014-07-13-string-format-printf-java.md

 ```java
 String.format ( "%,6.2f", 352.100)
 ```
-formats our number as a float (type), the comma as separator of the decimal part and precision as per the given parameterisation.
+formats our number as a float (type), with the comma as the separator for the decimal part and the precision as per the given parameterisation.

 ```java
 352,10